 A simple coating consisting of prepared horseradish, whole grain mustard and rosemary that adds a ton of flavor to these pork chops.
 Goes perfectly on fish or chicken too!

-- Allow the meat to come to room temperature for 15-20 minutes prior to placing it in the oven.
+Allow the meat to come to room temperature for 15-20 minutes prior to preparing the recipe.

 Visit the recipe index to search for more recipes by category.